Vitalis-hub/Websitedev/README.md

-# Websitedev
+# HangMan-project
-First attempt in creating a python based website using pyqt5 I plan to making updates to it
+This is a basic implementation of python to create a simple Hangman game